MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedKingdom/uk-setup-postal-code-service.md

 ---
-title: 'How to: Set Up the GetAddress.io UK Postcodes Extension | Microsoft Docs'
+title: 'How to: Set Up the GetAddress.io UK Postcodes Extension'
 description: Describes the general functionality you use to interact with data in Dynamics NAV, such as entering values, sorting data, and changing views.
 author: bholtorf
 ms.prod: "dynamics-nav-2017"